Keyword Density Checker

 Calculate keyword density in your text content instantly.
 Analyze how often keywords appear and calculate optimal density percentages for better SEO performance and search engine rankings.

-The Keyword Density Checker measures how often exact keywords appear in your text and shows each term as a percentage of total word count.
-It is useful for quick SEO copy reviews, editorial QA, and content cleanup when you want a simple signal about repetition without relying on guesswork.
+Keyword Density Checker measures how often exact keywords appear in your text and shows each term as a percentage of total word count.
+Use it to check keyword density during SEO copy reviews, editorial QA, and content cleanup.
+The report helps identify repeated phrases without treating density as a fixed ranking target.

 This tool is a browser-based keyword density analyzer for pasted content.
 You enter one or more target phrases, add your text, and the tool counts exact matches, calculates density percentages, and sorts the results so you can review overused or underused terms quickly.